Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: DM and Ly- forest constraints

 Then a question is what the lower bound on the DM mass is when the DM particles are produced and decoupled before the electroweak phase transition.
-The simplest way to infer a lower bound on the DM mass in a non-conventional model is equating the {\rm naive} velocities in two models, which are defined by the temperature divided by the mass: $\sigma_{\rm naive} = T_{0} / m$ where the subscript of $0$ means the quantity evaluated at present.
+The simplest way to infer a lower bound on the DM mass in a non-conventional model is equating the {\rm naive} velocities in two models, which are defined by the temperature divided by the mass: $\sigma_{\rm naive} = T_{{\rm DM}, 0} / m$.
 In the conventional WDM model, this takes a value of $\sigma_{\rm naive} \simeq 3.8 \times 10^{-8} \left( {\rm keV} / m_{\rm WDM} \right)^{4/3}$.
-The temperature in non-conventional models can be defined similarly to that in the conventional WDM model;
+The temperature in non-conventional DM models can be defined similarly to that in the conventional WDM model;